pharmpy/pharmpy/README.rst

 * Parsing of NONMEM result files
 * CLI supporting dataset filtering, resampling, anonymization and viewing

-PharmPy is developed by the Uppsala University Pharmacometrics group.
+Pharmpy is developed by the Uppsala University Pharmacometrics group.

 .. end-longdesc